One of our best selling products

 Meanwhile, the case is different for employers and business owners.
 The same guidance indicates that risk assessment, prevention of exposure to hazardous substance, and control of said exposure, which all involve testing, are legal requirements of the Health and Safety at Work Act 1974.
 Other related legislation includes the Control of Substances Hazardous to Health Regulations 2002 and the Management of Health and Safety at Work Regulations 1999.

-Do I need a Legionella risk assessment using Legionella testing kits?
+Do I still need a Legionella risk assessment if we use AquaCert Legionella testing kits?

 Duty holders need to appoint or hire somebody who is trained in the use of Legionella testing kits for the efficient identification and assessment of Legionella risk sources.
 It doesn’t stop there.
 The same person or team will also take care of managing those risks, preventing and controlling them, keeping records, and carrying out any other related legal duties.